-(2) A Certificant shall not engage in any conduct that reflects adversely on his or her integrity or fitness as a Certificant, the certification marks or the profession.
+(2) A Certificant shall not engage in any conduct, including conduct outside of their practice, that reflects adversely on their integrity or fitness as a Certificant, the FP Canada Certification Marks or the profession.

 Integrity is a fundamental quality in a professional.
-A Certificant's private or professional conduct that reflects negatively on their integrity may negatively impact the public's view of the Certificant, the certification marks and the profession overall.
+A Certificant's private or professional conduct that reflects negatively on their integrity may negatively impact the public's view of the Certificant, the FP Canada Certification Marks and the profession overall.
+While the Standards Council has jurisdiction over a Certificant's conduct outside practice if the conduct reflects adversely on their integrity, fitness or the financial planning profession; Certificants should be clear when they are not acting in their professional capacity and where they are providing a personal opinion (including, for example, when engaged with discussions in social settings, in media or on social media platforms).

 In their professional practice, Certificants must treat colleagues, clients, employees and all others fairly, respectfully and in a manner that garners trust.
+This includes in all spoken, written and digital communication (including social media and networking sites).
+All communications, in any format, should adhere to the provisions and spirit of the Code of Ethics, Rules of Conduct and Practice Standards.